• Skip to primary navigation

 We decided to make two versions.
 We used ground beef, green onion, cilantro, cardamom, and cinnamon in one batch.
 The second batch included everything mentioned in the first batch plus jalapeño for a spicy kick.
 So tasty!

-How Do You Fold Sambusas?
+Wondering How to Fold Sambusas?

-Our kids used an easy four-step process that you will see demonstrated below with egg roll wrappers.
 First, they fold the top left corner down to the middle of the wrapper.
 Next, they fold the top right corner down to the same spot.
-Afterwards, they fold the bottom of the wrapper up to the top and finish it off by tucking the bottom corners around the back.
+Afterward, they fold the bottom of the wrapper up to the top and finish it off by tucking the bottom corners around the back.

 Are Sambusas Fun for Kids to Make?

-Absolutely!
-If your kids enjoy arts and crafts, such as making paper airplanes or origami, this is the dish for them.
-Once we finished our meal, our oldest two were immediately asking what else they can wrap up.
+Once we finished our meal, Kaia and Noah were immediately asking what else they can wrap up.
 I wouldn't be surprised at all if things start going missing around our house as our kids perfect their folding technique.

-Ethiopian Sambusas frying in a pan on the stove
+homemade Ethiopian sambusas frying in a pan

-Kids Cooking Ethiopian Sambusas
+Ethiopian Sambusas

 You may want to setup the workspace for younger children who are still mastering skills such as chopping and pouring.
 Older children may be more independent and able to gather the necessary materials using the visual recipe with pictures.